-- Continue off-track foundation installation in Segment 1. - Complete foundation installation in Segments 3 and 4. - Continue resolution of foundation conflicts. - Continue to install protective steel plates for protection of utilities during foundation installation. - Continue to install OCS poles and assemblies in all Segments where available. - Continue wire installation and regulation in Segments 3 and 4. - Continue shunt wire installation in Segment 2. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructure such as overhead bridge protections. - Pothole and clear obstructions at proposed OCS locations. - Continue construction at TPS-1. - Continue construction at PS-7, PS-5, PS-4, PS-6, PS-2, and the Switching Station. - Continue to install conduit and foundations for signal and wayside power cubicle (WPC) units in Segment 4 and Segment 2. - Continue cable termination at signal locations in Segment 4.
+- Continue on-track foundation installation in Segment 2 Work Areas (WA) 5, 4, and 3. - Continue resolution of foundation conflicts. - Continue to install protective steel plates for protection of utilities during foundation installation. - Continue to install OCS poles and assemblies in all Segments where available. - Continue wire installation and regulation in Segments 3 and 4. - Continue shunt wire installation. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructure such as overhead bridge protections. - Pothole and clear obstructions at proposed OCS locations. - Continue construction at TPS-1 and TPS-2. - Continue construction at PS-7, PS-5, PS-4, PS-6, PS-2, and the Switching Station. - Continue to install conduit and foundations for signal and wayside power cubicle (WPC) units in all Segments. - Continue cable termination at signal locations in Segment 4. - Continue fiber installation and splicing in Segment 4. - Continue preparation for next signal cutover in Segment 4.